The Influence of One Strategic Agent on the Core of Stable Matchings: Results in the Full Information Model

 where the last inequality holds by Lemma \ref{lem: rank of $g$ is log}. \end{proof}

-The next step is to show that all women get a similar number of (not necessarily distinct) proposals.
-This lemma is not directly connected to the termination of the process by $g$ but rather a general statement about the uniform nature of proposals.
+Next, we show that although $g$ is the only strategic woman, almost all women in the game get a similar number of (not necessarily distinct) proposals.

-\begin{lemma} Let $k$ be the total number of proposals made by a men $b$.
-If $k\geq\frac{mn}{2}$ then with a probability of at least $1-n\cdot e^{-\frac{m}{16}}$, all of the women get at least $\frac{m}{4}$ proposals. \end{lemma} \begin{proof} First we estimate the probability of an arbitrary woman getting fewer than $\frac{m}{4}$ proposals.
-Since in each proposal the woman who gets a proposal is chosen uniformly and independently of previous proposals, we may use the Chernoff bound with parameters $\mu=\frac{m}{2}$ and $\delta=\frac{1}{2}$.
+\begin{lemma} Let $k$ be the total number of proposals made by men.
+If $k\geq\frac{mn}{2}$ then with a probability of at least $1-n\cdot e^{-\frac{m}{16}}$, all of the women get at least $\frac{m}{4}$ proposals. \end{lemma} \begin{proof} We bound the probability of an arbitrary woman to get fewer than $\frac{m}{4}$ proposals.
+Since at each proposal, the woman who gets a proposal is chosen uniformly and independently of previous proposals, we may use the Chernoff bound with parameters $\mu=\frac{m}{2}$ and $\delta=\frac{1}{2}$.
 Thus, the probability of such an event is less than $e^{-\frac{m}{16}}$.
-By the union bound, the probability of at least one woman not getting enough proposals is bounded by $n\cdot e^{-\frac{m}{16}}$ \end{proof}
+By the union bound, the probability of at least one woman not getting enough proposals is bounded by $n\cdot e^{-\frac{m}{16}}$. \end{proof}

-So far, we know the number of proposals distributed in an approximately equal way among the women.
-But this is so only because we allow redundant proposals.
-For distinct proposals, however, this does not necessarily hold.
+Lemma~\ref{lem: all men get m/4} shows that the number of proposals in the process is distributed in an approximately uniform way among the women.
+However, this is true only when counting each proposal no matter from which man it came.
+However, for distinct proposals the claim is not as strong.
 In the next lemma we show that when conditioning on the event that the process terminates with all men matched, we can get a similar result, albeit a slightly less tight one.
 This conditioning is reasonable by Lemma \ref{lem: all women matched}.

-\begin{lemma} With probability greater than $1-\frac{2}{n^2}$, no men propose to the same woman more than $20\log(n)$ times. \end{lemma} \begin{proof} Assume that some man, $b$, proposes $r$ proposals in total and let $w$ be some woman.